Projects and Publications

 In collaboration with Marco Stock, Jonathan Fiorentino and Antonio Scialdone we carried out a benchmarking study on algorithms for the inference of gene regulatory networks with respect to the preservance of topological graph properties as well as the definition and formation of hubs.
 As a joint first author I took care the theoretical foundations and carried out the experiments.
 Published in Bioinformatics, Volume 40, Issue 5, May 2024, link.

-Additional Projects
+Study Projects

 Randomized Diagonal Estimation